-For her role as Queen Ramonda, Angela Bassett underwent training with Corey Calliet on a special regime.
+For her role as Queen Ramonda, Angela Bassett underwent training with Corey Calliet on a special regimen.
 Calliet created high-intensity interval training circuits for Bassett focused on her lower body, as "the fastest and the most effective way to burn fat": mountain climbers, jump squats, lunges, push-ups and high knees, in intervals of 30 seconds on, 30 seconds off, up to an hour at a time.

 According to Hannah Beachler, there are circular designs featured throughout Wakanda (suns, rings, etc) to represent completeness and eternity.

 Michael B. Jordan initially auditioned for the role of Sam Wilson/The Falcon back in 2013 before being cast in this film three years later.
 The role was taken by Anthony Mackie, who was also cast in Triple 9 (2016) when Jordan dropped out.

 The horned mask Killmonger wears visually calls back to a mask Killmonger himself wore in a duel with T'Challa in Reginald Hudlin's "Black Panther" comic (which appears in the film), as well as the mask the demon Mephisto wore when he appeared in Christopher Priest's "Black Panther" comic.

 John Singleton was at one point attached to direct a film version of the character, envisioning Chiwetel Ejiofor for the lead.
 Ejiofor ended up being cast as Mordo in Doctor Strange (2016), which is also part of the Marvel Cinematic Universe.